KudoAI/chatgpt.js/docs/README.md

 chatgpt.get('reply', 'last');
 ```

 Each call equally fetches the last response.
-If you think it works, it probabily will... so just type it!
+If you think it works, it probably will... so just type it!

 If it didn't, check out the extended [userguide](https://github.com/kudoai/chatgpt.js/blob/main/docs/USERGUIDE.md), or simply submit an [issue](https://github.com/kudoai/chatgpt.js/issues) or [PR](https://github.com/kudoai/chatgpt.js/pulls) and it will be integrated, ezpz!